justjavac/dvm/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
+    activate       Activate Dvm
+    alias          Set or unset an alias
     completions    Generate shell completions
+    deactivate     Deactivate Dvm
-    help           Print this message or the help of the given subcommand(s) info           Show dvm info.
+    doctor         Fixing dvm specific environment variables and other issues exec           Execute deno command with a specific deno version help           Print this message or the help of the given subcommand(s) info           Show dvm info.
-    install        Install deno executable to the given version. [aliases: i, add] list           List installed versions, matching a given <version> if provided [aliases: ls, ll, la] list-remote    List released versions [aliases: lr, ls-remote] uninstall      Uninstall a given version [aliases: un, unlink, rm, remove] use            Use a given version
+    install        Install deno executable to the given version. [aliases: i, add] list           List installed versions, matching a given <version> if provided [aliases: ls, ll, la]
+    list-remote    List released versions [aliases: lr, ls-remote] uninstall      Uninstall a given version [aliases: un, unlink, rm, remove] upgrade        Upgrade aliases to the latest version use            Use a given version or a semver range or a alias to the range.

 EXAMPLE:
   dvm install 1.3.2     Install v1.3.2 release
-  dvm install           Install the latest available version dvm use 1.0.0         Use v1.0.0 release
+  dvm install           Install the latest available version dvm use 1.0.0         Use v1.0.0 release dvm use latest        Use the latest alias that comes with dvm, equivalent to * dvm use ^1.0.0        Use 1.x version (~1.0.0, >=1.0.0 are supported as well)

 NOTE:
   To remove, delete, or uninstall dvm - just remove the `$DVM_DIR` folder (usually `~/.dvm`)